 - Keep cut-through traffic* and speeds to a minimum.

-- Provide safe passage for bicycles and pedestrians through our neighborhood.
+- Provide safe passage for bicycles and pedestrians throughout our neighborhood.

-- Continue to work to maintain current Waluga and adjacent neighborhood street classifications.
+- Continue to keep current Waluga and adjacent neighborhood street classifications.

-- Ensure there is adequate onsite parking for commercial and high-density residential developments so the safety of vehicle, bicycle and pedestrian traffic is not negatively impacted.
+- Ensure adequate onsite parking for commercial and residential developments, including multifamily, single family and mixed uses to improve the safety and unimpeded flow of vehicle, bicycle and pedestrian traffic.

 *Cut-through traffic is through traffic or auto trips, which have neither trip end nor beginning within the association boundary.

-Our neighborhood traffic and police liaison, Dick Benedetti, meets bi-monthly with the Lake Oswego Police Department Chief and staff to discuss and update our traffic and parking concerns.
-The police chief is Dale Jorgensen, the traffic lieutenant is Clayton Simon and the patrol lieutenant is Doug Treat.
+We also have a traffic and police liaison who meets regularly with the Lake Oswego Police Chief and staff to discuss and update our traffic and parking concerns.
 Meetings are also held at least quarterly with the city Traffic Engineer.
-The entire WNA board continually reviews proposed construction that could impact our traffic.
+The entire WNA board continually reviews proposed construction projects that could impact our traffic

 Unlawful Driving and Parking